Budgeting

 1.1 Conduct a Financial Health Check

 Start by conducting a full financial audit of your business.
 Review your cash flow, existing liabilities, and current operational expenses.
 This will help ensure that you don’t over-leverage or invest in areas that may not need immediate attention.
-Understanding your financial position will also help you assess the loan’s interest costs and repayment timelines in relation to your overall cash flow.
+Understanding your financial position will also help you assess the capital interest costs and repayment timelines in relation to your overall cash flow.

 1.2 Set Clear Financial Goals